 FlossTube Channels /Cross Stitch Experts

-Modern Folk Embroidery – cross-stitch designs by Jacob de Graaf inspired by centuries of arts & crafts.
-He also sells period sampler reproduction charts based on samplers in my personal collection.
-His website is https://www.modernfolkembroidery.com/ and there are many beautiful designs to choose from.
+Modern Folk Embroidery – absolutely beautiful cross-stitch designs by Jacob de Graaf inspired by centuries of arts & crafts.
+He also sells period sampler reproduction charts based on samplers in his personal collection.
+His website is https://www.modernfolkembroidery.com/ and there are many gorgeous designs to choose from.
+His FlossTube Videos are a wealth of information as well.

 Important YouTube Cross Stitch Topics to search for –